Nonprofit Resource Center

 - Expert staff trained to help you make the most of your research

 Our hundreds of Funding Information Network partners—in every state in the nation, Puerto Rico, and selected locations around the world—are conveniently situated in both rural and urban areas.
 To find the ones closest to you, visit foundationcenter.org/Find-Us.

-What Can I Do at a Funding Information Network Location?
+What Can You Do at a Funding Information Network Location?

-- Conduct research on potential funders for my nonprofit work or artistic project
+- Conduct research on potential funders for nonprofit work or artistic projects

 - Attend workshops to learn how to approach funders and write grant proposals

-- Network with my peers in the local social sector
+- Network with peers in the local social sector

-- See on maps who's getting and giving grants in my own community
+- See on maps who’s getting and giving grants in your own community

 - Stay up-to-date on funding trends